Weed Water War Wages On

 He adds that the city built the water delivery infrastructure and that Roseburg uses it to get water to its mill.

 FSC says the organization is aware of the complaint.
-The procedure for processing the complaint begins with sending an acknowledgement within 10 days of receiving it.
+The procedure for processing the complaint begins with sending an acknowledgment within 10 days of receiving it.
 Then FSC International has 20 additional days to either accept or reject the complaint.

 “I’d like Roseburg to respond and not get disassociated from FSC but to meet our demands,” he says.
 “That would be a much better outcome.”